simonneutert/simonneutert.github.io/src/_posts/2025/2025-10-24-nordic-work-culture-german-it.md

 ## Philosophical Concepts That Ground the Strategy

-These aren't regional quirks—they're universal insights about human work, drawn from diverse cultural traditions around the world.

-These aren't abstract ideas—they're practical frameworks that explain *why* Nordic approaches work.
+These aren't abstract regional quirks—they're practical frameworks drawn from diverse cultural traditions that explain *why* quality-focused approaches work.

 ### Itutu: The Art of Patience and Humility